-Today I am reviewing this wonderful knitting book, Warm Days, Cool Knits (affiliate link), for you dear readers!
-This is a collection of warm weather knitting patterns by Corrina Ferguson.
-It is a fantastic knitting pattern book.
+Today I am reviewing this wonderful knitting book, Warm Days, Cool Knits, for you dear readers!
+This is a collection of warm weather knitting patterns by Corrina Ferguson, and it is a fantastic knitting pattern book.

 I was fortunate to win this book by listening to The Yarn Thing podcast with Marly Bird.
-She interviewed the designer, Corrina Ferguson of Picnic Knits.
-I left a comment on her show notes and won the book and a skein of yarn to make one of the projects.
+She was interviewing the designer, Corrina Ferguson of Picnic Knits that day.
+I left a comment on her show notes after listening and won the book and a skein of yarn to make one of the projects.
 More on that in a bit.

 Here are some of my favorites: